 NeDNR continues to update the current INSIGHT analysis, adding other basins to the web portal as new data become available.
 At this time, NeDNR has compiled data for the Lower Platte River, from North Bend, NE, to Louisville, NE, covering a large portion of the LPSNRD IMP area.
-The last major update for INSIGHT was the addition of data for the Upper Platte River Basin in 2019.
-Data for the Lower Platte River Basin are expected to be added during calendar year 2023.
+INSIGHT data has been updated for the Upper Platte and Lower Platte River Basins and Subbasins within the last two years.